-I have experience of working online and am currently conducting all sessions online or by phone.
+I am now conducting sessions in person with Covid precautions, and online when necessary.
 Working remotely can feel a little strange to begin with, but my experience is that using video calls, or voice calls where preferred, can work well.

 As well as thinking and talking about your experiences, psychotherapy can involve attention to body sensations and feelings it is not easy to find words for.
 You may remember bits of dreams, or you may describe situations using visual images that occur to you.
 Whatever comes up can turn out to be meaningful, even when it doesn’t seem to make any obvious sense at first.

 My training was in a mindfulness-based type of psychotherapy.
 Mindfulness means paying attention to what is happening at this very moment, without judging it.
-Although there has been a lot of talk about mindfulness in recent years, psychotherapy has always involved close attention to what seems to be happening right here, right now, between the two people in the room, and thinking about what that tells us.
+In fact, psychotherapy has always involved close attention to what seems to be happening right here, right now, between the two people in the room, and thinking about what that tells us.
 This can help you become aware of painful or limiting ways of managing that you may have developed through your life.
 Growing awareness can help you to loosen these strategies and live with more choice and ease.

-At the moment I am only working online, but for when face-to-face work becomes possible again, my work location is off Barton Road/A603 at the southwestern edge of Cambridge.
-It's easy to come in by car from Junction 12 of the M11, or it takes about 20 minutes to walk from the centre of Cambridge.
+My location for in-person work is near the B1049 (Histon Road) in the northwestern part of Cambridge.
+It's easy to come in by car from Junction 32 of the A14, or it takes about 30 minutes to walk (or 12 to cycle) from the centre of Cambridge.

 Training, qualifications & experience

 I trained at Karuna Institute in Devon between 2003 and 2009, leading to an MA in Core Process Psychotherapy.
-My continuing professional development since then has included a 12-day training in working with trauma, with Babette Rothschild, and further learning from psychodynamic approaches.
+My continuing professional development since then has included some training in working with trauma, and further learning from psychodynamic and Jungian analytic approaches.

 Registered / Accredited